spacetelescope/mast-table/README.rst

 This project is Copyright (c) Space Telescope Science Institute and licensed under the terms of the BSD 3-Clause license.
-See the `licenses <https://github.com/spacetelescope/mast-aladin/tree/main/licenses>`_ folder for more information on works the mast-aladin-list package is derived from or distributes.
+See the `licenses <https://github.com/spacetelescope/mast-aladin/tree/main/licenses>`_ folder for more information on works the mast-aladin package is derived from or distributes.